Users with the Consumer role cannot create new custom properties, but they can use custom properties created by other

 - Extract terms from a URL using regex

-Click Create event/user profile property to open the property builder.
+Click Apply a formula to open the property builder.
 If you select this option under EVENT PROPERTIES you will only be able to select event properties to build your custom property from.
 If you select this option under USER PROFILE PROPERTIES you will only be able to select user profile properties.

 Enter a name for the custom property.
 Select one or more properties to combine and transform.
 Each property you select is given a letter code beside it, which you can use in the Formula field to create a formula to customize the property.